Boeing Chinook (UK variants): Chinook HC2

-In 2006, the retirement dates for the HC2 and HC2A fleets were scheduled for 2015 and 2025 respectively, but if planned upgrades are made both types could expect to be flying until 2040.
+In 2006, the retirement dates for the HC2 and HC2A fleets were scheduled for 2015 and 2025 respectively, but planned upgrades were implemented allowing them to continue to fly until 2040.

 Chinook HC3

-Eight Chinook HC3 were ordered in 1995 as dedicated special forces helicopters, which were intended to be low-cost variants of the US Army's MH-47E.
+Eight advanced Chinooks were ordered in 1995 for delivery in 2000 as dedicated special forces helicopters, which were intended to be low-cost variants of the US Army's MH-47E; these were designated Chinook HC.3 in RAF service.
 The HC3s include improved range, night vision sensors and navigation capability.
 The eight aircraft were to cost £259 million and the forecast in-service date was November 1998.
 Although delivered in 2001, the HC3 could not receive airworthiness certificates as it was not possible to certify the avionics software.

 The programme was widely judged to be "a profoundly inept piece of procurement": Sir Peter Spencer, who as head of the Defence Procurement Agency inherited the project, said that the "original requirement was ... actually impossible.
 I mean, there were 100 essential requirements.
 I read all of them.
 One of them said to give protection against any missile coming from any direction."
 Spencer later commented: "it is always hard to imagine why people think you would be able cost effectively to buy a bespoke requirement for a very small production run."

 The avionics were unsuitable due to poor risk analysis and necessary requirements omitted from the procurement contract.
 The Times claimed that the Ministry of Defence (MOD) planned to perform software integration itself, without Boeing's involvement, in order to reduce costs.
 While lacking certification, the helicopters were only permitted to fly in visual meteorological conditions and subsequently stored in climate controlled hangars.
+In 2004, Edward Leigh, then Chairman of the Public Accounts Committee described it as "One of the most incompetent procurements of all time."

 Air Forces Monthly reported in November 2006 that after protracted negotiations to allow them to enter service, the Defence Aviation Repair Agency would likely receive a contract to install the Thales "TopDeck" avionics system on the Chinook HC3s.
 However, the MOD announced in March 2007 that this so-called "Fix to Field" programme would be cancelled, and instead it would revert the helicopters' avionics to Chinook HC2/2A specification.
 The programme was estimated to cost £50–60 million.
 In June 2008, the National Audit Office issued a scathing report on the MOD's handling of the affair, stating that the whole programme was likely to cost £500 million by the time the helicopters enter service.
 On 6 July 2009, the first of the eight modified Chinook HC3s made its first test flight at MOD Boscombe Down as part of the flight testing and evaluation phase of the HC3 "reversion" programme.